Discounts on Disney Broadway Shows & Disney on Ice

 Listed below are the Disney’s Broadway shows that are currently touring the US and Canada:

 Discounts on the touring shows (especially The Lion King) are pretty rare.
 When we find any, they are listed below.

-We list presale codes for touring shows of Beauty and the Beast and The Lion King, when they are available.
+We list presale codes for touring shows, when they are available.
 Presales have two benefits: better seats (because you buy ahead of the general public) and occasionally an additional discount.

 If you don’t see a code below for an upcoming show in your area, we recommend signing up for the theater’s email list immediately.
 Usually list members are the first to be informed when/if a presale code is released.